New BScN Student

 Can I attach lab results to the University of Toronto’s immunization form and leave sections blank for Synergy’s evaluation?

 All health information must be consolidated on our health template form.
-We will not accept blank sections of the form and give credit for attached documentation.
+Synergy will not accept blank sections of the form.

 Police Record Checks